How To Get Ip Address And Port Number

 A port number is a 16-bit integer that identifies a specific process or service running on a device.
 It acts as an endpoint to which a network connection can be directed.
 Port numbers range from 0 to 65535, and they are divided into three ranges:

-Registered ports (1024 to 49151): These are assigned by IANA to specific applications or services.
-For example, port 3306 is commonly used for MySQL databases.
+• Registered ports (1024 to 49151): These are assigned by IANA to specific applications or services.
+To give you an idea, port 3306 is commonly used for MySQL databases.

 When a device sends data over the internet, it specifies the destination IP address and port number.
 The receiving device uses the IP address to identify the device and the port number to determine which application or service should handle the data.
 This mechanism allows multiple applications to run simultaneously on the same device without interfering with each other.